adoptium/installer/linuxNew/README.md

 # Linux Packages of Eclipse Adoptium

-We package for Debian, Red Hat, Suse (e.g. Yum and RPM based) Linux distributions.
+We package for Debian, Red Hat, SUSE (e.g. DEB and RPM based) Linux distributions.

 The current implementation to build the packages involves using Gradle to call a small Java program.
 That Java program spinning up a Docker container, installing the base O/S and its packaging tools,